awlondon/d9l294il0oqy-dqr3/docs/archive/08_legal/01_terms_of_service_membership_and_passes.md

 # Terms of Service: Memberships and Passes

-Co.work.play Café is a supervised play environment and café, not a licensed daycare.
+Co.work.PLAY Café is a supervised play environment and café, not a licensed daycare.
 By purchasing a membership or day pass, guests agree to follow safety rules, remain reachable on-site, and comply with staff instructions.
 Parents/guardians retain responsibility for their children and must disclose allergies or special considerations.

 ## Key Points
 - Memberships and passes are non-transferable; IDs may be requested.